868Rahul/868Rahul/README.md

 ---

 <div align="center">
   <i>✨"Dream it.
 Build it.
-Live it."✨ - Open to collaborations on AI and full-stack projects!</i>
+Live it."✨ - Open to collaborations on AI, full-stack, and innovative projects!</i>
 </div>